derek-watson/jsUri/README.md

         baseUri.clone().setProtocol('https');  // https://localhost/
         baseUri;                               // http://localhost/

 Testing
 -------

 There is a comprensive set of unit tests written in [jasmine](http://pivotal.github.com/jasmine/).
-To run them, simply open `testrunner.html` from the root of the project in a browser.
+To run them, simply open `spec/runner.html` in a browser.

 License
 -------